deankoch/UYRW_data/NHDPlus.knit.md

 }
 ```

+This list of files and descriptions is stored as a [.csv file in the /data directory](https://raw.githubusercontent.com/deankoch/URYW_data/master/data/uyrw_metadata.csv)

 ## starting location
-Define a source outlet from which to explore upstream.
+Now we define a source outlet from which to explore upstream.
 Later on we can load this information from disk instead of
 querying OSM and USGS and computing things all over again.